 our six

-Right away, I knew I wanted to keep it simple and play with typography.
-I ended up with about three main concepts emerge from the early sketches.
+• I wanted to keep it simple and play with typography and three consecutive concepts emerged from the early sketches.

-The first idea was the misshapen six, the scrambled letters, or the letters with the line through them.
-This told the story of lostness.
-I had observed a bit of Indigenous culture around this time through friends and realized there was a lot of lost culture that most of us had no clue about.
+• the first was the misshapen six, the scrambled letters, or the letters with the line through them. this told the story of lostness.

-The second idea I had was based on the quote by Dr. Gregory Cajete.
-In trying to illustrate the quote, some circles and half circles emerged.
+• the second idea was based on the quote by Dr. Gregory Cajete. in trying to illustrate the quote, some circles and half circles emerged.

-The third idea was based on the definition of reconciliation (the restoration of friendly relations).
-Using some of the shapes from the second idea, I started to mess with shapes and letterforms and discovered that the U and I seemed to work as a bridge to join (or reconcile) the other letters together, which brought me to my final concept/design.
+• the third idea was based on the definition of reconciliation (the restoration of friendly relations). using some of the shapes from the second idea, i started to mess with shapes and letterforms and discovered that the U and I seemed to work together as a bridge to join the other letters together, which brought me to my final concept/design.

 Previous